AlexsLemonade/training-modules/virtual-setup/slack-procedures.md

 <img src = screenshots/slack-backticks.gif width = 500 >

 You are then ready to paste your code or error message into the grey code block.

+**If you have questions or are having trouble with Slack features, please reach out to us via direct message or, if direct messaging is not working, please email [training@ccdatalab.org](mailto:training@ccdatalab.org).**